Knowing how to train a dog to lead is something every dog owner should know.

 - How to stop aggressive pullers for good.

-Learning how to train a dog to walk on leash properly doesn’t mean having to invest in dog training classes with the very best trainer in the world.
+Learning how to train a dog to walk on a leash properly doesn’t mean having to invest in dog training classes with the very best trainer in the world.
 Chances are, you will always be the best trainer for your dog!
 However, knowing how to train a dog to lead – or to teach a dog to walk properly – is often a case of time.

 Every lesson to be learned takes practice, and the same goes for our four-legged friends.
 You can teach an old dog new tricks, it turns out, and any avid dog walker will tell you that training on the lead needs patience, a treat or two and the right products.

-Even an adult dog can learn how to change its behavior with the right amount of training sessions and patience!
+Even an adult dog can learn how to change its behaviour with the right amount of training sessions and patience!

 So, whether you are a professional dog walker with a tricky client, a new dog owner and your dog pulls, keep reading this article for tips to help Fido learn better manners.
 We’re seasoned dog lovers ourselves, we love tackling these topics and we know only too well that success stories come through a fair bit of reward training.